-Jess, a first-class Manager-walli in Dishoom Edinburgh, (she’s awesome) has taken some time to tell us a little about Vaisakhi and what it means to her and her family.
+Jess, a first-class Manager-walli in Dishoom Edinburgh, (she’s awesome) took some time to tell us a little about Vaisakhi and what it means to her and her family.
 We’re ever-grateful Jess… you’re a big-hearted gem.

-Vaisakhi, a day marked across India by people of many faiths, is celebrated in the Punjab as the start of the new Harvest.
-It falls on the 13th April this year.
+Vaisakhi, a day marked across India by people of many faiths, is celebrated in Punjab as the start of the new harvest.

 A particularly important day for villagers, landowners and farmers, it’s the day they give thanks for their prosperous land and the crops they were able to harvest that year, while at the same time praying for another fortunate year of cultivation.
 Without this crop, they would have no income, and no means of feeding their families, friends, and fellow villagers.
 In a very dry and hot country, this is a truly significant day on which hopes lie for good fortune in the following year.
 You could, therefore, consider it as India’s Thanksgiving.